m1griffin/arrayfunc/README.rst

           of Debian and FreeBSD to current releases.
 * 2.1.1 - Fixed missing header files in PyPI package.
 No functional changes.
 * 3.0.0 - Changed package format to "Wheel" files.
 No functional changes.
+* 3.1.0 - Added log2 to amap, amapi, and acalc.